 Partitions

 Let's go back to our import_file asset.
-What is a logical way to divide that data?
-Let's say there are 3 files:
+What is a logical way to divide that data if our three files look like this?

 partitions_def = dg.DailyPartitionsDefinition(